For most of us, camping season usually begins in January—when Parks Canada’s campsite-booking system launches.

 Visit reservation.pc.gc.ca or call 1-877-737-3783

-January 10, 8 a.m.: Elk Island, Kootenay, Rock Mountain House, Waterton Lakes, Wood Buffalo, Yoho
+April 13, 8 a.m.: Elk Island, Kootenay, Rocky Mountain House (National Historic Site), Waterton Lakes, Wood Buffalo, Yoho

 Click here for more information about booking at national parks in Alberta.